 Areas where you can take your dog, where it needs to be leashed and where no dogs are allowed.

-Dog exercise areas are open spaces where your dog can be off-leash but under effective control.
+Dog exercise areas are recommended areas to exercise your dog.
+Dogs can be off-leash, as long as they are under effective control.

 The dog park area at Bexley Reserve is a small, fenced area.